alibaba/graph-learn/docs/quick_start.md

-    We have abstracted four basic functions including `sample_seed`, `positive_sample`, `negative_sample` and `receptive_fn`. `sample_seed` used to generate seed `Nodes` or `Edges`(a batch of nodes or edges), and then `positve_sample` take it as input to generate positive sample `Edges`.
+    We have abstracted four basic functions including `sample_seed`, `positive_sample`, `negative_sample` and `receptive_fn`. `sample_seed` used to generate seed `Nodes` or `Edges`(a batch of nodes or edges), and then `positve_sample` take them as input to generate positive sample `Edges`.
 The `negative_sample` function samples negative `Nodes` or `Edges` for unsupervised models.
-GNNs needs to aggregate neighbors information of nodes(edges) to update nodes(edges) embeddings, so we provide  `receptive_fn` to sample neighbors.
+GNNs need to aggregate neighbors' information of nodes(edges) to update nodes(edges) embeddings, so we provide  `receptive_fn` to sample neighbors.
 The seed `Nodes`/`Edges` and sampled neighbors are organized as
     `EgoGraph`.